 When you deplete your energy stores throughout the day the quality of your sleep will inevitably be better.
 The most effective way to top up your energy levels is to get some shut eye.
 When your energy stores are depleted, you may experience frequent yawning and even poor concentration during tasks.
 This is your brain literally telling you to go to bed as it wants to put you in the sleep cycle for a number of reasons.
 When you are asleep your body is at its lowest metabolic rate.
 This allows for the body to then focus all its energy on assimilating the fluids and food consumed earlier during that day.
 This process replenishes the depleted energy stores from the previous day.
 For this to occur efficiently the body must go into a deep sleep cycle and thus you will experience a better-quality sleep.
 It is why somebody who was a previously active individual but is now sedentary through injury struggles to sleep at night after 4/5 days of inactivity.
 This is because the sleep quality is driven by the depletion of energy stores throughout the day.

-This can be as simple as taking climbing stairs twice a day and getting a little out of breath.
-Yes it is uncomfortable, but try and see how briefly getting out of breath can affect your sleep quality.
+This can be as simple as taking the stairs twice a day and getting a little out of breath.
+Yes, it is uncomfortable, but try and see how briefly getting out of breath can affect your sleep quality.

 #3 MEDITATE BEFORE BED